 WHAT IS MOHS MICROGRAPHIC SURGERY

-Mohs micrographic surgery—named after Frederic E. Mohs, MD, professor emeritus of surgery at the University of Wisconsin — requires highly specialized training and is acknowledged as the most effective and advanced treatment for skin cancer.
-Developed in 1956, this technique has been refined and today it offers the highest cure rate — 99 percent for basal and squamous cell carcinoma, the two most common skin cancers and a 95 percent cure rate for melanoma.
+Mohs micrographic surgery — named after Frederic E. Mohs, MD, Professor Emeritus of Surgery at the University of Wisconsin — requires highly specialized training and is acknowledged as the most effective and advanced treatment for skin cancer.
+Developed in 1956, this technique has been refined and today it offers the highest cure rate — 99 percent for basal and squamous cell carcinoma, the two most common skin cancers.

 MOHS SURGERY — SURGICAL PROCESS

 Mohs surgery is usually an outpatient procedure performed in a physician’s office.
-Typically, it starts early in the morning and can be completed the same day, depending on the extent of the tumor and the amount or reconstruction necessary.
-Local anesthesia is administered around the area of the tumor so the patient is awake during the entire procedure.
+Typically, it starts early in the morning and can be completed the same day, depending on the extent of the tumor and the amount of reconstruction.
+Local anesthesia is administered around the area of the tumor so the procedure is almost completely painless.

 MOHS SURGERY — POST SURGICAL